Galatasaray Logo

 Galatasaray Logo 2019-present

-In 2019, a fourth star appeared over the monogrammed oval, marking the Turkish football team’s twentieth victory in the championship.
+In 2019, a fourth star appeared over the monogrammed oval, marking the Turkish football team’s 20th championship victory.

 Font and Colors